larsjuhljensen/JensenLab/_pages/training_textmining.md

 The goal of cooccurrence-based information extraction (IE) is to link entities (A, B, C) to each other based on them being mentioned together in documents (A → documents → B; B → documents → C).

-Go to <https://diseases.jensenlab.org/> and query for **Crohn disease**.
+Go to <https://diseases.jensenlab.org/> and query for **Crohn's disease**.
 Again, click on it on the disambiguation page (like in the ORGANISMS resource).

 _Which gene is most strongly associated with Crohn's disease according to text mining?_